NickFranceschina/lunch/README.md

   - "Pop up" the application window for all users in the group
   - Display browser notifications when it's time for lunch
   - Allow groups to set specific times for their lunch break
+- Comprehensive testing suite with:
+  - Unit tests for frontend components
+  - Tests for API services with mock responses
+  - Backend controller and service tests
+  - Test coverage reporting

 ## Repository Structure